-my inward parts (ULT)
+my inner parts (ULT) very dear to me (UST)

-Here, \ inward parts\ is figurative for the place of a person's emotions.
+Here, inward parts is figurative for the place of a person's emotions.
 If your language has a similar figure, then use that.
 If not, use plain language.
 Alternate translation: "my heart" or "my liver" or "my deepest feelings" (See: Metonymy)